mne-tools/mne-python/doc/install/updating.rst

 Sometimes, new features or bugfixes become available that are important to your research and you just can't wait for the next official release of MNE-Python to start taking advantage of them.
-In such cases, you can use ``pip`` to install the *development version* of MNE-Python:
+In such cases, you can use ``pip`` to install the *development version* of MNE-Python.
+Ensure to activate the MNE conda environment first by running ``conda activate name_of_environment``.

 .. code-block:: console